 Update May 2019: read this recent post to see the bikepacking additions I made to the Fargo for a tour through Spain and Portugal this spring.

 I pedaled my Salsa Fargo 4,000 miles through the U.S. in summer 2014 and (update October 2015) another 2,500 miles through Europe in 2015.
-This post explains why I think it’s is a great choice for anyone looking for a commuter or a touring bike that can handle pavement, gravel or dirt roads with equal ease.
+This post explains why I think a Fargo is a great choice for anyone looking for a commuter or a touring bike that can handle pavement, gravel, dirt roads and light singletrack with equal ease.

 There aren’t many bikes out there with such great versatility, yet most people don’t consider the Fargo for road touring.
 I think they should!
-I have no affiliation with Salsa (other than what I put on fajitas), and write this only to help discuss this fairly new bike (at the time of writing) because I couldn’t find a comprehensive review during my search.
+I have no affiliation with Salsa (other than what I put on fajitas).
+I’m writing this only to help discuss this fairly new bike (in 2013) because I couldn’t find a comprehensive review during my search.

-When I started looking for a touring bike to replace my Lemond Poprad cyclocross bike (which I used for light-weight touring and commuting), I debated forever before deciding on a bike.
+When I started looking for a touring bike to replace my Lemond Poprad cyclocross bike, I debated forever before deciding on a bike.
 There are a dozen great options out there – how does one choose?
 After many test rides and hours combing through online forums and reviews, I bought a new 2013 Salsa Fargo 3.
-After the bike tour this summer, I couldn’t be happier with my choice.
+After our US bike tour in summer of 2014, I couldn’t be happier with my choice.

 For me, it came down to three important factors: versatility, comfort and a steel frame.
-Weight was not a big factor since touring and commuting both add significant weight that I feel obscures the savings from, say, a titanium frame.
-I also needed braze-ons for fenders, plus front/rear rack mounting since I haul panniers.
+Weight was not a big factor since touring and commuting both add significant weight that I feel obscures the savings from, say, an aluminum or cargon frame.
+I also needed braze-ons for fenders and front/rear rack mounting.

 Sizing Your Salsa Fargo